feyswall/ellipsisDigital/README.md

 In website we have two User Privilege which are Admin and Users.
 Admin is pre-build in the system but a user can be registered.

+While inside the system Only User With admin privilege is the one who can create  Books.
+While creating a book a user will decide if he will supply a **pdf** and **thumbnail** if user will not add them the the default values will be used.

 ## System Testing